webqit/webflo/README.md

 From here, even the most-rudimentary form of rendering and templating becomes possible (using vanilla HTML and native DOM methods), and this is a good thing: you get away with less tooling until you absolutely need to add up on tooling!

-However, the `document` objects in Webflo can be a lot fun to work with: they support Object-Oriented HTML (OOHTML) natively, and this gives us a lot of (optional) syntatic sugar on top of vanilla HTML and the DOM!
+However, the `document` objects in Webflo can be a lot fun to work with: they support Object-Oriented HTML (OOHTML) natively, and this gives us a lot of (optional) syntax sugars on top of vanilla HTML and the DOM!

 > **Note**
 > <br>You can learn more about OOHTML [here](https://github.com/webqit/oohtml).